To listen to a library podcast, please click on the links below.

 Information Makes Us Human.
 March 25, 2013

 Joe Janes, Associate Professor and MLIS Program Chair at the University of Washington's iSchool, is a columnist for American Libraries and has recently launched a podcast on historically significant documents, "Documents that Changed the World."
 Joe discusses the "story of information" and its role in the world and in making us human.
-This talk is part of the Athenaeum Library Series, and sponsored by Friends of the Goucher College Library, Katherine Parker Scholl Library Fund, and Laura Cooper Graham Lecture Fund.
+This talk is part of the Athenaeum Library Series, and sponsored by Friends of the Goucher College Library, Katharine Parker Scholl Library Fund, and Laura Graham Cooper Lecture Fund.

 For the Love of Jane Austen.
 February 17, 2010.

 Juliette Wells, Goucher College's Burke Jane Austen Scholar-in-Residence for 2009-2010, discusses why present-day Austen fans so often choose to feature the author in their fiction and nonfiction writing.

 Librarian Nancy Magnuson addresses Omaha Jane Austen Meeting.
 December 13, 2008.